 BMI Research (formerly, Business Monitor International) is a respected source of specialist news analysis, data and forecasts on Country Risk (political, economic, business and financial risk) and Industry Research (analysis of 22 industry sectors, with company profiles) across the globe, with a strong emphasis on emerging markets.
 Search by industry or country.
 The service includes extensive data as well as global development project information.

 BoardVitals is the latest addition to DML's collection of interactive and customizable question banks for USMLE Steps 1-3 and more.
-The University of Minnesota's subscription to Board Vitals includes: USMLE Step 1, USMLE Step 2, USMLE Step 3 and seven Shelf Exams covering Family Medicine, Internal Medicine, Neurology, Ob/Gyn, Psychiatry, Surgery, and the North American Pharmacist Licensure Examination Review (NAPLEX).
+The University of Minnesota's subscription to Board Vitals includes: USMLE Step 1, USMLE Step 2, USMLE Step 3 and seven Shelf Exams covering Family Medicine, Internal Medicine, Neurology, Ob/Gyn, Psychiatry, Surgery, the North American Pharmacist Licensure Examination Review (NAPLEX), the Nursing Board Exam Prep and CE (Nurse Practitioner Package:Family, Pediatric, Psychiatric, and Adult Gerontology NP) & Anesthesia ADVANCED and BASIC.
 A personal account is needed to create exams.
 If you already have an account with BoardVitals, sign in through this URL: https://www.boardvitals.com/users/sign_in

 Includes more than five million review citations from over 5,800 books and periodicals, with linking to more than 630,000 full-text reviews.